techgnosis/toilOS/readme.md

 * understand every step of booting the system
 * understand exactly what a modern distro does for you

+toilOS is defined by what is not included.
+You have to do absolutely everything to get it setup and its as lean as possible.
+* No boot loader.
+Hard dependency on EFI Boot Manager.
+BIOS not supported.
+* No initramfs.
+Kernel includes all storage and filesystem drivers
+* No dynamic linking.
+All executables are static linked with musl
+* No service manager.
+The system starts with `busybox init` and that's it
+* No networkmanager.
+Network devices are bootstrapped with `ip` and resolv.conf is manual
+* No dhcpd.
+Static IPs only.

 Inspiration
 * Oasis - https://github.com/oasislinux/oasis
 * EasyOS - https://easyos.org/about/how-and-why-easyos-is-different.html

+TODO:
+* busybox symlinks

 ### Boot
 * The kernel has storage drivers compiled in.